GambitGamesLLC/babylon-web-template/README.md

 New to front-end web development?
 Check out our [Web Developer Guide](https://gambitgames.gitbook.io/web-dev-guide/) for the basics on each tool.

+Use this template when you need to create a new Babylonjs library package, but don't need to include any reactive UI components.

 ---------------------------
 HOW TO ADD ADDITIONAL BABYLONJS MODULES
 ---------------------------
 Visit the official [Babylonjs ESM reference page](https://doc.babylonjs.com/setup/frameworkPackages/es6Support) for a full explanation on ESM support.
-But to quickly cover the topic, the full list of Babylonjs modules you can import into your libarary as external dependencies are...
+But to quickly cover the topic, the full list of Babylonjs modules you can import into your library as external dependencies are...

 [```@babylonjs/core```](https://www.npmjs.com/package/@babylonjs/core) - Babylon's core.